A universal characterization of higher algebraic K-theory: Morita theory

 Establishing this correspondence serves several purposes for us.
 For one thing, having models of $\stabcat$ and $\idemstabcat$ as accessible localizations of an $\i$-category which arises as the nerve of a model category provides technical control on $\stabcat$ and $\idemstabcat$; we use this to show that $\stabcat$ and $\idemstabcat$ are compactly generated in corollary~\ref{cor:cgen}.
 For another, it permits us to rectify diagrams of small stable $\i$-categories to strict diagrams in $\Spcat$.
 We exploit this to pass to rigid models for the purposes of using Waldhausen's $K$-theory machinery in Section~\ref{sec:kthy}.

-We have two options for producing an $\i$-category of spectral categories (with respect to the DK-equivalences): we can use the combinatorial simplicial model structure of Corollary~\ref{cor:Quillencombi} and take $\N((\Spcat)^{\circ})$ or we can construct $\N L^H(\Spcat)$, where here $L^H(\Spcat)$ denotes the Dwyer-Kan simplicial localization of $\Spcat$ at the DK-equivalences.
-The resulting $\i$-categories are equivalent, and we will refer interchangably to them as ``the'' $\i$-category of small spectral categories.
+As described in Section~\ref{sub:categories}, we have several equivalent options for producing a model of the $\i$-category of spectral categories (with respect to the DK-equivalences): we can use the combinatorial simplicial model structure of Corollary~\ref{cor:Quillencombi} and take $\N((\Spcat)^{\cf})$, we can use the Dwyer-Kan simplicial localization followed by fibrant replacement to obtain $\N((L^H \Spcat)^\mathrm{fib})$, or we can invert the weak equivalences and form $\N((\Spcat)^{\mathrm{c}})[W^{-1}]$.
+We will refer interchangably to the underlying $\i$-category as ``the'' $\i$-category of small spectral categories.